dbkinghorn/NGC-TF1-nvidia-examples/README.md

 This is a copy of the nvidia-examples directory from the NVIDIA NGC TensorFlow 1.15 container image (tagged 20.10-tf1-py3).
 There are many very useful example scripts, included here for convenience.
+Note: The tensorrt subdirectory not included because of size.

 Please use with attribution to the great folks at NVIDIA and the Google TensorFlow team and community.

 docker pull nvcr.io/nvidia/tensorflow:20.10-tf1-py3